Do you wake up in a lousy mood nearly every day and ask yourself, “Why am I so unhappy?”

 Your physical health can impact everything else in your life, so do what needs to be done to get healthy.

-You are highly focused on money and material things.
+13. You're too focused on money and material things.

 The longing for more money and more toys is the cause of so much dissatisfaction and unhappiness in life.